Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

     # systemctl enable zfs-import-bpool.service
 ```

-4.11  Optional (but recommended): Mount a tmpfs to /tmp
+4.10  Optional (but recommended): Mount a tmpfs to /tmp

 If you chose to create a `/tmp` dataset above, skip this step, as they are mutually exclusive choices.
 Otherwise, you can put `/tmp` on a tmpfs (RAM filesystem) by enabling the `tmp.mount` unit.

     # cp /usr/share/systemd/tmp.mount /etc/systemd/system/
     # systemctl enable tmp.mount

-4.12  Optional (but kindly requested): Install popcon
+4.11  Optional (but kindly requested): Install popcon

 The `popularity-contest` package reports the list of packages install on your system.
 Showing that ZFS is popular may be helpful in terms of long-term attention from the distro.

     # apt install --yes popularity-contest

+    Choose Yes at the

 ## Step 5: GRUB Installation